Serving

 Thai Basil Leaves

-2. Cut EGGPLANT into chunks about 3/4" thick and 1-1/2 inch or so on a side.
-Hold in cold water with a little citric acid added to prevent discoloration.
+2. Slice EGGPLANT about 3/8 inch thick and if over 1 inch cut into half moons.
+Hold in cold water with a little Citric Acid or Lemon Juice added to prevent discoloration.

-7. In a wok or roomy sauté pan heat oil and fry Garlic until it shows just a touch of color, then stir in Chilis and fry stirring for a couple of minutes
+1. In a wok or spacious sauté pan heat Oil and fry Garlic until the first trace of color, then stir in Chilis and fry stirring for another minute or so.

 NOTES:

-1. Eggplant: would properly be green Thai eggplants but if you don't have those Indian eggplants or any of the long narrow varieties will do fine.
+Green Thai eggplants would be good, but if you don't have those Indian or any of the long narrow varieties will do fine.
+For details see our Eggplants page.